osm2pgsql-dev/osm2pgsql-website/_manual/06-flex-output.md

 number that you can put into any normal `real` column.
 The special case of the `area` column type is not needed any more.

+Geometry columns can have expire configurations attached to them.
+See the section on [Defining and Using Expire Outputs](#defining-and-using-expire-outputs) for details.

 ### Defining Indexes

 Osm2pgsql will always create indexes on the id column(s) of all tables if the